Smoked Chicken Thighs Recipe

 Chicken highs are really easy to prepare using a pellet grill.
 The temperature control allows you to maintain a consistent temperature throughout the cooking process

-Since this is just a backyard recipe we don’t need to do anything crazy when it comes to prepping the chicken thighs.
+Since this is just a backyard recipe we don’t need to do anything crazy when it comes to prepping the smoked chicken thighs.

 When I compete in KCBS competitions it is a painstaking meticulous process involving a number of steps.
 Just look for any bone fragments or cartilage that may have been missed by the butcher.

 I also like to take off any big pieces of fat that are hanging over the thighs.
-Flatten out the thighs and square them up so they cook as evenly as possible.
+Flatten out the chicken thighs and square them up so they cook as evenly as possible.

-After the thighs have been trimmed let them sit in the fridge uncovered for at least a few hours to dry out the skin.
+After the chicken thighs have been trimmed let them sit in the fridge uncovered for at least a few hours to dry out the skin.

 This will help the skin crisp up when it cooks.
 About 30 minutes before I am going to cook I will take the thighs out of the fridge and season them generously on both sides with a bbq dry rub of your choosing.